 Understand Virginia Beach laws and regulations for memory care facilities

 The ALF regulations cover staffing requirements, medication management, patient assessments, and resident care plans.
-The requirements are intended to ensure that memory care facilities give people with dementia or Alzheimer’s disease a safe and secure environment.
+The requirements are intended to ensure that memory care facilities give people with dementia and Alzheimer’s disease a safe and secure environment.

 • Quantity of workers.
 Memory care facilities in Virginia must have enough staff to care for residents.
 At least one staff member must always be awake and on duty, and a licensed nurse must be on hand to provide care.

 • Address specific needs.
-Memory care institutions must give appropriate care to each person based on their specific needs.
+Memory care communities must give appropriate care to each person based on their specific needs.
 This involves support with daily routines such as bathing, dressing, grooming, medication management, and other health care needs.

 • Safe environment.
 Memory care communities must provide residents with a physically safe and secure environment.
 This includes taking steps to minimize wandering.

 • Trained in memory care.
-Memory care facilities in Virginia must verify that their staff is properly trained to care for residents with memory impairment.
-This involves instruction on managing problematic behaviors, providing proper care, and identifying indicators of cognitive loss.
+Memory care facilities in Virginia must verify that their staff is properly trained in memory care techniques.
+This involves instruction on managing problematic behaviors, providing individualized care, and identifying indicators of cognitive loss.

 • Background checks.
 To guarantee the safety of residents, memory care facilities in Virginia must conduct criminal background checks on all staff and volunteers.